Chris Taylor Player Props: Dodgers vs. Rockies

-Chris Taylor and his .368 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Colorado Rockies and Ty Blach on August 10 at 10:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.385 on-base percentage in past 10 games, 88 points above season-long percentage), take on starter Austin Gomber and the Colorado Rockies at Dodger Stadium, Friday at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.

 Chris Taylor Game Info & Props vs. the Rockies